bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'ve got a script that's going to capture the scroll event and see what we can do with it.
+I&apos;ve got a script that's going to capture the scroll event and see what we can do with it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 420.  (###) ~~~~~~~~~~~~~~~~~~~-->